edi3/edi3-regulatory/docs/certificates/index.md

 ## Introduction

 Regulatory processes often involve certificates that assert compliance of a shipment with some specification or legislative framework.
-FOr example
+For example

 * A Certificate of Origin (CoO) is issued by an accredited body on behalf of an exporter and is required by the importing regulator.
 It asserts that the goods in a consignment conform to the terms of a Free Trade Agreement (FTA) and so may attract concenssional duty terms.
 * A Certifictae of Non Manipulation (CoNM) is issued by an accredited body on behalf of a transhipment port/country and it asserts that goods in a consignment were not altered during transhipment.